 STANDARD AREA INDICATOR INDICATOR INSIGHT

 REPRESENTATION MPS.RC.1 Explain ideas Engage in mathematical discourse to

 & using precise and explain or justify a conjecture.

 COMMUNICATION contextually appropriate Solve problems collaboratively.

 mathematical language, Collaborate with others by posing

 tools, and models. clarifying questions that help deepen

 overall understanding of the concept.

 Be specific with explanations by using

 objects, drawings, pictures, and

 symbolic representations.

 Use a variety of forms to present results

 to an audience.

 Use properties of operations to justify

 the equivalence of expressions.

 Make decisions about which tools are

 necessary to use, or not use, in specific

 situations.

 Demonstrate proficiency in choosing

 technology tools that will aid in

 understanding a concept or formulating

 a solution to the problem.

 Attend to precision when checking

-work and labeling measurements, along with making revisions as needed.
+work and labeling measurements, along

+with making revisions as needed.

 CONNECTIONS MPS.C.1 Demonstrate a Make connections applying number

-CONTRECTIONS deep and flexible sense with real-world contexts.
+deep and flexible sense with real-world contexts.

 conceptual understanding Understand that fractions, decimals,

 of mathematical ideas, and percentages are rational numbers.

 operations, and Make sense of missing numbers in

 relationships while making equations by using the relationships

 real-world connections. among addition, subtraction,

 multiplication, and division.

 Understand that a complex problem is

 made up of many smaller problems

 needing to be solved to get to a "final

 solution."

 Generate mathematical problems using

 the surrounding world.

-STANDARD AREA INDICATOR INDICATOR INSIGHT STANDARD AREA ANALYZE & JUSTIFY INDICATOR MPS.AJ.1 Use critical thinking skills to reason both abstractly and quantitatively.
-Compare arguments, determine if the logic used is reasonable, and be able to explain any errors or flaws found.
-Construct written and verbal arguments using objects, numbers, drawings, diagrams, mathematical activities, and mathematical symbols.
-Make sense of both symbols and numbers.
-Reason inductively about data, making reasonable arguments that consider the context from which the data arose.
-As new evidence is presented, review STRUCTURE & PATTERNS MPS.SP.1 Identify and apply regularity in repeated reasoning to make generalizations. position and revise as necessary.Recognize complex mathematicalobjects and situations as beingcomposed of multiple parts.Apply a variety of strategies to findingsolutions for a problem in context.Notice patterns and structure inrepeated calculations and look forgeneralizations, general methods, andshortcuts.Check for reasonableness and neededadjustments in strategies while solvingproblems.
+STANDARD AREA INDICATOR INDICATOR INSIGHT

+ANALYZE & MPS.AJ.1 Use critical Compare arguments, determine if the

+JUSTIFY thinking skills to reason logic used is reasonable, and be able to

+both abstractly and explain any errors or flaws found.

+quantitatively.
+Construct written and verbal arguments

+using objects, numbers, drawings,

+diagrams, mathematical activities, and

+mathematical symbols.

+Make sense of both symbols and

+numbers.

+Reason inductively about data, making

+reasonable arguments that consider the

+context from which the data arose.

+As new evidence is presented, review

+position and revise as necessary.

+STRUCTURE & MPS.SP.1 Identify and Recognize complex mathematical

+PATTERNS apply regularity in objects and situations as being

+repeated reasoning to composed of multiple parts.

+make generalizations.
+Apply a variety of strategies to finding

+solutions for a problem in context.

+Notice patterns and structure in

+repeated calculations and look for

+generalizations, general methods, and

+shortcuts.

+Check for reasonableness and needed

+adjustments in strategies while solving

+problems.

 6.DPSR.1.
-Analyze data sets to identify their statistical elements.
+Analyze data se ets to identify their statistical elements.